marcov/webuploader/README.md

 - `npm install`

 ## Usage
-Run the application with: `node ./bin/www`.
+Run the application with: `node ./bin/www` to listen on port 3000 or `PORT=1234 node ./bin/www` for a custom port.

 Alternatively, use nodemon to write code and automatically have it ready to test it: `DEBUG=webuploader:* nodemon`

+For local use fire up a browser and go to http://localhost:3000.